ucsb-cs156/ucsb-cs156.github.io/topics/webapps/webapps_webapps_vs_websites.md

 -   Technically, GET and POST are just two of a long list of requests types called <b>HTTP Methods</b>
 -   The full list of them is defined in [Section 9 of the HTTP 1.1 standard, RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html), and includes in addition to GET and POST, these types: OPTIONS, HEAD, DELETE, PUT, TRACE, CONNECT
--   The ones other than GET and POST, though, are rarely used by folks that are just getting started with web app programming.
+-   In terms of learning, its typical to learn about GET first, then POST, then finally PUT and DELETE.
+-   GET is typically used to simply lookup content, i.e. to retrieve content, but not change anything on the server.
+-   POST is typically used to change something on the server, especially when a new record is being created.
+-   DELETE is typically used (no surprise) to delete some content on the server.
+-   PUT is typically used to update some content, i.e. to make changes to an object that already exists.
--   GET and POST requests for dynamic content often have *parameters* that are used to compute a result.
+-   GET, POST, DELETE and PUT requests for dynamic content often have *parameters* that are used to compute a result.
 More on that later.

-That's why many of the books, web sites, and other resources you read will only mention GET and POST, and emphasize when to use one vs. the other.
-We'll do the same—do keep in mind though, that as your understanding of web applications progresses and you move into the topic of [RESTful APIs](/topics/rest), you'll need to move beyond just GET and POST.
-(If you just can't wait to learn more, here is an article on [what is beyond GET and POST](/topics/http_beyond_get_and_post).)
+Many of the books, web sites, and other resources you read will only mention GET and POST, and emphasize when to use one vs. the other.

+At first, we'll do the same.
+Do keep in mind though, that as your understanding of web applications progresses and you move into the topic of [RESTful APIs](/topics/rest), you'll need to move beyond just GET and POST.

 A request for static content typically uses the GET method.
 We'll discuss the POST method later in this article.